zenml-io/zenml/playground/README.md

 ## Artifacts
 Artifacts are objects that encapuslate the data flowing through steps.
 They have easy `read` and `write` functions to persist on disk.

-## Datasources
-Datasources are almost like a specialized artifact but with different functions on top to explore different versions.